LLNL/sundials/doc/ida/guide/source/Usage/index.rst

    **Notes:**
       The default value is :math:`100`.

-.. c:function:: int IDASetLineSearchOffIC(void * ida_mem, booleantype lsoff)
+.. c:function:: int IDASetLineSearchOffIC(void * ida_mem, sunbooleantype lsoff)

    The function ``IDASetLineSearchOffIC`` specifies whether to turn on or off the linesearch algorithm.